“The one invaluable source for the Federal Convention is, of course, James Madison’s Notes of Debates…. essential for all libraries.”

 New to this edition of Debates is a thorough, scholarly index of some two thousand entries.

 Permission to reprint

 Permission to photocopy or include in a course pack via Copyright Clearance Center

 On March 4, 1789, New York City’s church bells pealed, cannons fired, and flags snapped in the wind to celebrate the date set for the opening of the First Federal Congress.
 In many ways the establishment of Congress marked the culmination of the American Revolution as the ship of state was launched from the foundation of the legislative system outlined in Article I of the Constitution.Inventing

 Scholars today take for granted the existence of a “wall of separation” dividing the three branches of the federal government.
 Neither Separate nor Equal: Congress in the 1790s demonstrates that such lines of separation among the legislative, executive, and judicial branches, however, were neither so clearly delineated nor observed in the first decade of the federal government’s history.The

 With renewed interest in pragmatism and its implications for democracy in an age of mass communication, bureaucracy, and ever-increasing social complexities, Dewey’s The Public and Its Problems, first published in 1927, remains vital to any discussion of today’s political issues.

 James Madison: Philosopher, Founder, and Statesman presents fresh scholarship on the nation’s fourth president, who is often called both the father of the U.S. Constitution and the father of the Bill of Rights.

-Sign up to be notified when new American History, Revolutionary Period titles come out.
+Sign up to be notified when new Political Science, American Government titles come out.